supermacchan/goit-tweet-test/README.md

 - **Green color** - deployment completed successfully.
 - **Red color** - an error occurred during linting, compilation or deployment.

-More detailed information about the status can be viewed by clicking on the icon, then in in the drop-down window go to the `Details` link.
+More detailed information about the status can be viewed by clicking on the icon, then in the drop-down window go to the `Details` link.

 ### Live page